spacemeshos/product/smapp_testing_notes.md

 For each new app release, verify that the correct installers (Windows, OS X, Linux) are downloadable from all endpoints.
 1. https://spacemesh.io/testnet
 2. https://testnet.spacemesh.io/#/guide/install
-3. Smapp release on github. e.g. https://github.com/spacemeshos/smapp/releases/
+3. The release on Smapp github repo. e.g. https://github.com/spacemeshos/smapp/releases/

 # New User Experience Testing Setup
 1. Quit the smapp if it is running.